The Alave v. City of Chicago Decision and Its Impact on Cyclists’ Safety

-BIcycle-in-Pothole-300x300The Illinois Supreme Court issued its decision in Alave v.
+The Illinois Supreme Court issued its decision in Alave v.
 City of Chicago.
-This case holds implications for the rights and safety of bicyclists in urban areas.
+This case holds implications for the rights and safety of bicyclists in urban areas in Illinois.
 Our team of bicycle injury lawyers at Zneimer & Zneimer represents bicyclists injured by potholes and has litigated issues of municipal liability when a person is injured on a street, sidewalk, or an alley.
-The law makes a distinction between intended and permitted user and does not recognize right of recovery for users on the road who are considered permitted but not intended.
-Thus a bicyclist who is not on a bike path or bike designated street has no recourse against the city for damages caused by defect on the street because the law deems such bicyclists permitted but not intended users.
+Illinois law makes a distinction between intended and permitted user and does not recognize right of recovery for users on the road who are considered permitted but not intended.
+Thus a bicyclist who is not on a bike path or bike designated street does not have a case against the city for damages caused by defect such as a pothole on the street because the law deems such bicyclists permitted but not intended users.
+Permitted users have a cause of action.

-In the case, Clark Alave was riding his own bicycle near a Divvy bicycle sharing station when he hit a pothole, resulting in permanent injuries.
+In the Alave case, Clark Alave was riding his own bicycle near a Divvy bicycle sharing station when he hit a pothole, resulting in permanent injuries.
 The complaint alleged that the City was negligent in its maintenance of the roadway, which led to the formation of the pothole that caused Alave’s accident.
 The City, in its defense, argued that the specific roadway where the accident occurred was not intended for bicycle use, as it was not a designated bicycle route and lacked signs or markings for bicyclists.

 Initially, the City of Chicago won a motion to dismiss, arguing that Clark Alave was a permitted user only and that the city is immune from liability for his injuries.
 The appellate court overturned the circuit court’s decision, considering several factors.
 According to the court, City ordinances against sidewalk cycling implied that cyclists were expected to use the road.
 The presence of a Divvy bike station suggested the city’s endorsement of road use by cyclists in that area.